michelcrypt4d4mus/clown_sort/README.md

 (In my personal usuage I tend to run the tool with the `--all` and `--manual-fallback` options.)

 ### Custom Sorting Rules
-The default is to sort cryptocurrency related content but you can define your own CSV of rules with two columns `folder` and `regex`.
+The default is to sort cryptocurrency related content but you can define your own CSV of rules with two columns, `folder` and `regex`.

 * Lines whose first non-whitespace character is `#` will be considered to be comments and skipped as will empty lines
 * `folder` specifies the subdirectory to sort into
 * `regex` is the pattern to match against.
 See [the default crypto related configuration](clown_sort/sorting_rules/crypto.csv) for an example.
 An explanation of regular expressions is beyond the scope of this README but many resources are available to help.
 If you're not good at regexes just remember that any alphanumeric string is a regex that will match that string. [pythex](http://pythex.org/) is a great website for testing your regexes.

+You can tell ClownSort to use your custom sorting rules file(s) either with the `--rules-csv` command line option or by setting `RULES_CSV_PATHS` in a `.clown_sort` file (see above).

 ### Example Output (Automated Sorting)
 ![](doc/output_example.png)